Flat-Coated Retriever exercise & Fitness Guide

 How much exercise does a Flat-Coated Retriever need?
 Activity recommendations for this large high-energy sporting breed.

-With a typical weight of 60-70 lbs and lifespan of 8-10 yrs, the Flat-Coated Retriever requires thoughtful care tailored to their specific breed characteristics.
+Size 60-70 lbs and expected lifespan 8-10 yrs; the Flat-Coated Retriever comes with enough breed-specific nuance that getting oriented to it early is worth the effort.
 Breed standards describe form and function ideals, but real-world Flat-Coated Retrievers show meaningful individual variation in temperament and health.

 Genetic Health Considerations: The Flat-Coated Retriever breed has documented susceptibility to cancer, hip dysplasia, bloat.
 Awareness of these predispositions is valuable for two reasons: it guides preventive screening decisions, and it helps you recognize early symptoms that might otherwise be overlooked.